wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## First comes Microservices

-   To build a fast and reliable system in the cloud today, enterprises create systems using distributed <strong>microservices</strong> instead of monolithic architectures which are more difficult to evolve.
+   To build a fast and reliable system in the cloud today, enterprises create distributed <strong>microservices</strong> instead of monolithic architectures which are more difficult to evolve.

    > "Microservices is the most popular architectural approach today.
 It's extremely effective.
 It's the approach used by many of the most successful companies in the world, particularly the big web companies." --<a target="_blank" href="https://www.youtube.com/watch?v=zzMLg3Ys5vI" title="Oct 28, 2020">Dave Farley</a>